 What Kind of Water Do You Dream?

-Water: Religious Interpretations
+Religious Interpretations of Water

-Water is significant to many religions.
-Water is a primary building block of life.
 Without water, there is no life.
 Its significance to humans and the earth is often found in religious texts.
 The dreamer's beliefs and exposure to different religious practices may impact the dreamer's unique personal symbolism of water.

 Water is often used for cleansing and purification, both physical and spiritual.
 It washes away impurities and can make something look brand new.